wkhere/stackless/Doc/howto/doanddont.rst

    f.read()

 does not work.
 Of course, it works just fine (assuming you have a file called "www".)
 But it does not work if somewhere in the module, the statement ``from os import *`` is present.
 The :mod:`os` module has a function called :func:`open` which returns an integer.
-While it is very useful, shadowing builtins is one of its least useful properties.
+While it is very useful, shadowing a builtin is one of its least useful properties.

 Remember, you can never know for sure what names a module exports, so either take what you need --- ``from module import name1, name2``, or keep them in the